Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC-507-Foundation-of-Operating-Systems/Portfolio-Milstone-Module-3/README.md

 **This assignment is a Portfolio Milestone for Module 3.**

-In a Linux installation, use Bash or a Linux shell to:

-1. Display the system time before and after the process, and use Bash `SECONDS` to report elapsed runtime.
+In your Linux installation, modify the numbers.sh script, to do the following:

+1. Add to the script commands to display the system time, before and after the process.
+Optional: store the system time in variables, to display just the difference at the end of the process, i.e. how many hours/minutes/seconds it took to run this script.
+Hint: use the built-in SECONDS variableLinks to an external site. to do most of the work.
-2. Modify the `for` loop to repeat one million times.
+2. Modify the “for” loop to repeat one million (1,000,000) times.
-3. Delete the prior `file1.txt`.
-4. Run the script and verify the new `file1.txt`.
+3. Save the script and delete file1.txt that was created from the previous exercise.

-Then create a Python program to generate `file2.txt`, compare execution times, and test at least two additional methods for improving execution time.
-This implementation compares sequential writing, buffered writing, threaded chunk generation, and multiprocessing chunk generation.

-The written findings are in [`module3_results_summary.md`](module3_results_summary.md).
+4. Run the script.

+You should now have a file called file1.txt containing one million lines, with each line being a random number.
+You should also have information indicating how long this process took to run.

+Create a Python program to perform this task, to create file2.txt, and compare execution times.
+Can you use what you've learned in the last 2 modules, like multithreading or synchronization, to make this process run faster?
+How would you do that?
+Use at least 2 other methods to try to improve execution time.

+Write down the summary of the results, with the following information:

+1. Describe the different methods you used to perform this task, with the times each one took.
+2. Explain why you chose each of those methods.
+3. Did each of these methods perform as you expected them to, or were there any surprises?
+Describe your findings in detail.
+4. If your system had double its current processing power (CPU power), how much of an improvement would you expect for this process?
+Explain the reasons for that estimate, and provide references to support your opinion.

 ### Course Context